afourmy/3D-internet-zoo/README.md

 3D Internet Zoo relies on three Python libraries:
 * simplekml, used for creating KML files for Google Earth.
-* networkx, used for parsing a GML graph
+* networkx, used for parsing GML graphs

 You must make sure all these libraries are properly installed:
 ```